LeeMartin77/itwasnotamanual.com/README.md

 ### Planned sitemap:
 - `/`: Random prediction (reroll button to start, later make it the start of ranking)
-  - Ranking should be "Yes", "No", "Page", "Report"
+  - Ranking should be "Yes", "No"
   - When the user has ranked all predictions, replace Rank buttons with "Random" and "List"
 - `/predictions`: Ranked list of predictions
 - `/prediction/:url`: A single book/subject prediction
-- `/submit-prediction`: Interface to add a new prediction
+- `/submit`: Interface to add a new prediction
 - `/books`: List of books by number of predictions
 - `/book/:url`: A single book with a list of it's predictions